 8-bit VA Panel (AMVA+) with 178° Viewing Angles

 Other Ports: 3x USB3.0, Audio Line-Out

 Pixel Pitch: 0.2382mm

-With the help of the Nvidia G-Sync technology, the high-quality picture will not only appear beautiful but perform amazingly as well.
-If you have a compatible Nvidia graphics card, you will be able to connect it through the DisplayPort and once you enable the G-Sync feature the refresh rate between your monitor and the GPU will become synchronized.
+Thanks to the Nvidia G-Sync technology, the high-quality picture not only appears beautiful but perform amazingly as well.
+If you have a compatible Nvidia graphics card, you can connect it to display via the DisplayPort and once you enable G-Sync, the refresh rate between your monitor and the GPU will become synchronized.
 Therefore, you will have a more steady frame rate and eliminate screen tearing, stuttering, and lagging.
-The 100Hz rate will help reduce the motion blur in the fast-paced video games, although the actual Hz range of the G-Sync is unknown at the moment.
+Along with the 100Hz rate and quick 4ms response time speed (gray to gray), everything from just moving your cursor across the desktop to playing fast-paced FPS games looks smooth and fluid.

-As the picture shows, the HP Omen X 35 will have one DisplayPort 1.2 for the G-Sync feature, and one HDMI 1.4 port.
-There will also be 3x USB3.0 ports for easy connection of the keyboard, mouse, or controller devices and an upstream USB port which connects to your PC in order for other USB ports to function.
+As the picture shows, the HP Omen X 35 has only one DisplayPort 1.2 for the G-Sync feature, and one HDMI 1.4 port.
+There are also three USB3.0 ports for easy connection of your keyboard, mouse, or controller devices and an upstream USB port which connects to your PC in order for other USB ports to function.
 All the ports are neatly placed at the center of the screen facing upward expect for the headphones jack which is practically placed at the side.